jblindsay/whitebox-tools/README.md

 - ***ScharrFilter***: Performs a Scharr edge-detection filter on an image.
 - ***SigmoidalContrastStretch***: Performs a sigmoidal contrast stretch on input images.
 - ***SobelFilter***: Performs a Sobel edge-detection filter on an image.
+- ***SplitColourComposite***: This tool splits an RGB colour composite image into seperate multispectral images.
 - ***StandardDeviationContrastStretch***: Performs a standard-deviation contrast stretch on input images.
 - ***StandardDeviationFilter***: Assigns each cell in the output grid the standard deviation of values in a moving window centred on each grid cell in the input raster.
 - ***ThickenRasterLine***: Thickens single-cell wide lines within a raster image.